RafCodes-del/python-minecraft-clone-for-comunity/community/audio/readme.txt

+THE DEFULT MINECRAFT SOUNDTRACT HAS BEEN ADDED

-For music download .ogg or other from https://archive.org/details/C418-MinecraftSoundtrackVolumeAlpha/ and put them into the music dir
+If you want the rest of the music download in  https://archive.org/details/C418-MinecraftSoundtrackVolumeAlpha/ and put them into the music dir